lelinhtinh/announcement/README.md

 # jQuery plugin Announcement

-This plugin adds a fixed board at the bottom of your browser screen to show announcements.
+This plugin adds a fixed board at the bottom of your browser screen to display announcements.

 ## Demo